MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-cluster.md

    > [!NOTE]
    > To use the Cluster-Aware updating tool in Windows Admin Center, you must enable Credential Security Service Provider (CredSSP) and provide explicit credentials.
 If you are asked if CredSSP should be enabled, click **Yes**.
 Specify your username and password, and click **Continue**.

 3. The cluster's update status will be displayed; click **Check for updates** to get a list of the operating system updates that are available for each server in the cluster.
 You may need to supply administrator credentials.
+If no operating system updates are available, click **Next: hardware updates** and proceed to step 7.

-4. Select **Next: Install** to proceed to install the updates, or click **Skip** to exclude them.
+4. Select **Next: Install** to proceed to install the operating system updates, or click **Skip** to exclude them.

    :::image type="content" source="media/update-cluster/operating-system-updates.png" alt-text="Click Next: Install to proceed to installing operating system updates, or click Skip to exclude them" lightbox="media/update-cluster/operating-system-updates.png":::

 5. Select **Install** to install the operating system updates on each server in the cluster.
+You will see the update status change to "installing updates."
 If any of the updates requires a restart, servers will be restarted one at a time, moving cluster roles such as virtual machines between servers to prevent downtime.

    :::image type="content" source="media/update-cluster/install-os-updates.png" alt-text="Click Install to install operating system updates on each server in the cluster" lightbox="media/update-cluster/install-os-updates.png":::

+6. When operating system updates are complete, the update status will change to "succeeded."
+Click **Next: hardware updates** to proceed to the hardware updates screen.

+7. Windows Admin Center will check the cluster for installed extensions that support your specific server hardware.
+Click **Next: install** to install the hardware updates on each server in the cluster.
+If no extensions or updates are found, click **Exit**.

-6. To improve security, disable CredSSP as soon as you're finished installing the updates:
+8. To improve security, disable CredSSP as soon as you're finished installing the updates:
     - In Windows Admin Center, under **All connections**, select the first server in your cluster, and then select **Connect**.
     - On the **Overview** page, select **Disable CredSSP**, and then on the **Disable CredSSP** pop-up window, select **Yes**.